More case studies with European sections

-Meetse-A-Bophelo: a primary school built in just 12 months thanks to light steel structure
+Meetse-A-Bophelo: a primary school built in just 12 months thanks to a light steel structure

-In 2009, ArcelorMittal South Africa initiated a ZAR250 million school building project (about 17 mln EUR), through which ten schools are built in underprivileged areas around the country.
+In 2009, ArcelorMittal South Africa initiated a 250 million ZAR school building project (about 17 million EUR) through which ten schools were built in underprivileged areas around the country.
 In 2010, with the building of The Meetse-A-Bophelo Primary School, the Mamelodi Township in Tshwane was the first community to benefit from this multi-million rand project by ArcelorMittal South Africa Foundation and ArcelorMittal Construction.

-Meetse-A-Bophelo Primary School was designed to easily accommodate 1.200 learners at any given time.
-The nett area on plan of the buildings constructed is 3.367m2 with a further 1,400m2 of walkways and undercover seating areas.
+Meetse-A-Bophelo Primary School was designed to easily accommodate 1200 learners at any given time.
+The net area planned for the buildings constructed was 3367 m2 with a further 1400 m2 of walkways and undercover seating areas.

 Amount of steel